Henry-bee/SudokuVisionSolver/README.md

 - Relatively poor at filtering out noisy cells

 ![a](https://github.com/Henry-bee/SudokuVisionSolver/blob/master/displayimages/noise1.jpg) <br />
-Noise accumulated from text shadows on the opposing page
+Noise accumulated from text shadow on the next page

 ![a](https://github.com/Henry-bee/SudokuVisionSolver/blob/master/displayimages/noise2.jpg) <br />
 Result of poorly trimmed grid lines

-- Any constructive feedback is welcome!:)
+- If you have a better way to filter out the noise or extract digits in a cleaner fashion, pls share!
+Any constructive feedback is welcome!:)